EbodShojaei/boba-hosted/ml/README.md

 This document outlines the process for training a machine learning (ML) model to predict Minor League Baseball (MiLB) pitcher Wins Above Replacement (WAR) for the 2025 season, based on 2024 performance data.
 This project was developed for the 2025 Google X MLB Hackathon.

-Our WAR machine (H2O.ai Stacked Ensemble) achieves an impressive 97% accuracy (R²) in predicting MiLB prospects, based on our testing results.
+Our WAR machine (Vertex AI AutoML) achieves an impressive 98% accuracy (R²) in predicting MiLB prospects, based on our testing results.

 ![bWAR Histogram](bwar_histogram.jpg)